nchlswhttkr/website/content/resume.md

 **Monash University eSolutions** \
 Junior Software Developer _(Jan 2018 - Present)_

-Frontend Developer (React/Redux) and Engagement Lead for [MonPlan](https://monplan.apps.monash.edu/), which launched in October 2018 as Monash University's enterprise application for students to plan their studies online and receive digital course advice.
+Frontend Developer (React/Redux) and Engagement Lead for [MonPlan](https://monplan.apps.monash.edu/), launched in October 2018 as Monash University's enterprise application for students to plan their studies and receive course advice digitally.

+Currently a Software Developer with the ERAMIS replatform, bringing a key research application to the cloud (Node @ Serverless).

 **Code Camp** \
 Teacher _(Jun 2017 - Dec 2017)_